- Chart

 Disclaimers:

-This analysis is based on publicly available information and is for informational purposes only.
+This analysis is based on publicly available information and is intended for informational purposes only.
 It does not constitute financial advice.
-Investing in the stock market involves risks, and investors should conduct their own due diligence or consult with a qualified financial advisor before making any investment decisions.
-Market share data is an estimation and can vary based on reporting methodology.
+Market share data and financial metrics are estimates and can vary depending on the source and methodology.
+Past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.